Specification tests for generalized propensity scores using double projections: A multiplier bootstrap procedure

-where $A_{n}$ is defined before and $\tilde{e}^{pro,\ast}(t;\widehat{\theta }_{n})$ is the $n\times1$ vector of $\left\{ e_{i}^{pro,\ast} (t;\widehat{\theta}_{n})\right\} _{i=1}^{n}$.
 The multiplier bootstrapped test statistic $CvM_{n}^{dpro,\ast}$ has attractive theoretical and empirical properties.
-First, it does not require computing new parameter estimates at each bootstrap draw, drastically reducing the computational intensity of the proposed procedure.
-Second, thanks to the use of the double-projections, its implementation does not require using estimators that admit an asymptotically linear representation.
-Third, thanks to the closed-form representation in (\ref{cvm_closed}), $A_{ijr}$, which is the most expensive in computation time, does not need to be computed for each bootstrap sample.
-All these computational aspects are particularly important when either the dimensionality $d_{x}$ of the pre-treatment covariates $X$ and/or the number of different treatment levels is large.
+First, it does not require computing new parameter estimates at each bootstrap draw, reducing the computational intensity of the proposed procedure.
+Second, thanks to the use of the second projection in $\mathcal{P}_{n,t}1\left(X^\top_{i}\beta\leq u\right)$, its implementation does not require using estimators that admit an asymptotically linear representation and thus allows for a wider range of estimators.
+Third, thanks to the closed-form representation in (\ref{cvm_closed}), $A_{ijr}$ does not need to be computed for each bootstrap sample.
+Finally, it does not involve any tuning parameters such as bandwidths.
+All these features greatly alleviate the computational cost of our testing procedure.